tpalee/Udacity-Memory-Game/README.md

 ## Building the memory game
 A deck of cards is created in html and CSS, that will be manipulated by (vanilla)javascript.\

-## Dependencies
-The memorygame makes use of the icons from (Bootstrap)font-Awesome, and uses fonts from the google-fonts API.

 1.HTML\
 The HTML documents contains three important sections:\
 Score-panel where you can check the number of moves, time and star-rating.\